lopezator/migrator/README.md

 Just examine [migrator_test.go](migrator_test.go) file.

+### But I don't want to write complex migrations in strings! 😥

+You still can use your favorite embedding tool to write your migrations inside `.sql` files and load them into migrator!

+I provide a simple example using [esc](https://github.com/mjibson/esc) here: [migrator_test#L40-L51](https://github.com/lopezator/migrator/blob/master/migrator_test.go#L40-L51)

 ### Erm...
 Where are the ID's of the migrations to know their order? 🤔

 In order to avoid problems with different identifiers, ID collisions, etc... the order of the migrations is just the order